Carnival Celebration current position

 - Cherry on Top (open between 4-10:30 pm) is a Carnival signature shop selling bulk candies by the oz (mix and match, sugar-free, assortments), confections (lollipops, sweet apples, truffles, chocolate deep cheesecakes and pretzels, cupcakes, fudge, cookies /and sugar-free).

-- The Fun Shops is named the shipboard duty-free shopping complex of retail stores (open between 8 am - 12 midnight).
+- The Fun Shops is the duty-free shopping complex of retail stores (open between 8 am - 12-midnight).

 - Special Occasions shop sells Bon Voyage wines/champagnes/liquor, Carnival cruise packages, specialty items, and gifts.

-- Celebration Casino is a Vegas-style gambling casino equipped with various slot machines (Coinless Fun Slot Machines) and gaming tables (Craps, Roulette, Black Jack 21, Caribbean Stud Poker, dealer-free poker tables).
+- Empress Casino is a Vegas-style gambling lounge equipped with various slot machines (Coinless Fun Slot Machines) and gaming tables (Craps, Roulette, Black Jack 21, Caribbean Stud Poker, dealer-free poker tables).
+The Casino is served by the Aquaria Bar.

 - Limelight Lounge offers live evening entertainment by vocalists, musicians, comedians, karaoke.